Welcome to our history page. You can navigate using the upper gallery or just scrolling down your page.

 We look forward to the future.
 Our next generation is ready to grow with yours.
 Siegel's Cottonwood Farm, a Family Tradition

-- Fresh Christmas Pies You gotta try "Grandma Marie Wallace-Siegel's" farm fresh baked pies, because our Piled High Apple Pie is "twice as high as the other guy's pie, we're here to show you size DOES matter!"
+- Fresh Baked Pies You gotta try "Grandma Marie Wallace-Siegel's" farm fresh baked pies, because our Piled High Apple Pie is "twice as high as the other guy's pie, we're here to show you size DOES matter!"